 “Our vehicles don’t carry much in the way of equipment or tools but would-be thieves don’t know that, and vehicle break-ins are at an all-time high.
 It’s impractical for my staff to remove absolutely everything from their vehicles every time they leave them.”
 This might not seem to pose a threat to his company’s assets but Ben doesn’t want to risk it.

-All these concerns came to an end when Clearway installed one of our state-of-the-art inView camera towers in the car park.
+All these concerns came to an end when Clearway installed one of our state-of-the-art inView CCTV Towers in the car park.
 Running on solar power and batteries, operating 24/7/365, and with a near 360° view of the surroundings, this unique CCTV technology monitors everything and everybody who comes and goes.

 When it senses movement at night, its powerful LEDs illuminate the area and record whatever caused the activation.
 Each activation is accompanied by an automated spoken voice message to inform that live site CCTV is active and recording.

 Footage from the camera is relayed to our NSI Gold accredited Alarm Receiving Centre (ARC) and, if anything untoward is identified, security guards or the police can be called instantly.

 Laura says some of her visiting job seekers are often a bit disconcerted when a disembodied voice speaks to them, but once they’re inside the building and the purpose explained as being for their own safety and security, they often say they wish more car parks offered the same protection.

 Likewise, Ben goes home at night secure in the knowledge that an all-seeing eye is keeping watch and protecting his valuable property.
 (Read more about our car park security services here).

 An inView mobile CCTV Tower on site is a great deterrent to anyone looking to target a lone worker or break into any vehicle or even a building when nobody else is around.
 Read more about building site security here.